Negotiation

-Negotiation is a dialogue between two or more people or parties to reach the desired outcome regarding one or more issues of conflict.
-It is an interaction between entities who aspire to agree on matters of mutual interest.
+Negotiation is a dialogue between two or more parties to resolve points of difference, gain an advantage for an individual or collective, or craft outcomes to satisfy various interests.
+The parties aspire to agree on matters of mutual interest.
 The agreement can be beneficial for all or some of the parties involved.
 The negotiators should establish their own needs and wants while also seeking to understand the wants and needs of others involved to increase their chances of closing deals, avoiding conflicts, forming relationships with other parties, or maximizing mutual gains.

-The goal of negotiation is to resolve points of difference, gain an advantage for an individual or collective, or craft outcomes to satisfy various interests.
 Distributive negotiations, or compromises, are conducted by putting forward a position and making concessions to achieve an agreement.
 The degree to which the negotiating parties trust each other to implement the negotiated solution is a major factor in determining the success of a negotiation.

 People negotiate daily, often without considering it a negotiation.
 Negotiations may occur in organizations, including businesses, non-profits, and governments, as well as in sales and legal proceedings, and personal situations such as marriage, divorce, parenting, friendship, etc. Professional negotiators are often specialized.
 Examples of professional negotiators include union negotiators, leverage buyout negotiators, peace negotiators, and hostage negotiators.
 They may also work under other titles, such as diplomats, legislators, or arbitrators.
 Negotiations may also be conducted by algorithms or machines in what is known as automated negotiation.
 In automated negotiation, the participants and process have to be modeled correctly.
+Recent negotiation embraces complexity.

 Types

 Negotiation can take a variety of forms in different contexts.
 These may include conferences between members of the United Nations to establish international norms, meetings between combatants to end a military conflict, meetings between representatives of businesses to bring about a transaction, and conversations between parents about how to manage childcare.
 Mediation is a form of negotiation where a third party helps the conflicting parties negotiate, usually when they are unable to do so by themselves.
-Mediated negotiation can be contrasted with the arbitration, where conflicting parties commit to accepting the decision of a third party.
+Mediated negotiation can be contrasted with arbitration, where conflicting parties commit to accepting the decision of a third party.
+Negotiations in the workplace can impact the entire organization's performance.

 Negotiation theorists generally distinguish between two primary types of negotiation: distributive negotiation and integrative negotiation.
 The type of negotiation that takes place is dependent on the mindset of the negotiators and the situation of the negotiation.
 For example, one-off encounters where lasting relationships do not occur are more likely to produce distributive negotiations whereas lasting relationships are more likely to require integrative negotiating.
 Theorists vary in their labeling and definition of these two fundamental types.